-Term Definition Aggravating factors Any matter which, in the opinion of a Committee, justifies increasing the suggested level of penalty.
-Appeal Committee Appointed by AIA Council under the AIA Bye-Law 9 Complainant A person or body who has made a complaint against a Member, Student or Firm.
-Complaint Any complaint, allegation, expression of concern, matter or event relating to the conduct (whether by act or omission) or Consent Order The sanctions order made by the Investigations Committee with a member's agreement where liability is admitted.
+Terms Definitions Aggravating factors Any matter which, in the opinion of a Committee, justifies increasing the suggested level of penalty.
+Appeal Committee Appointed by AIA Council under the AIA Bye-Law 9.
+Complainant A person or body who has made a complaint against a Member, Student or Firm.
+Complaint Any complaint, allegation, expression of concern, matter or event relating to the conduct (whether by act or omission) or performance of any Member, Elected Member, Firm or Student which appears to render them liable to disciplinary action and is brought to the attention of the Secretary.
+Consent Order The sanctions order made by the Investigations Committee with a member's agreement where liability is admitted.
 Disciplinary action An adverse finding, plus a penalty and / or other order.
-Disciplinary Committee Appointed by AIA's Council under the AIA Bye-Law 9 Disciplinary record In relation to any person or entity, comprises all orders, findings, financial penalties and penalties to which the Investigations Committee Appointed by AIA's Council under the AIA Bye-Laws 9 Member A member of AIA.
+Disciplinary Committee Appointed by AIA's Council under the AIA Bye-Law 9 Disciplinary record In relation to any person or entity, comprises all orders, findings, financial penalties and penalties to which the respondent has at any time been subject, being orders, findings, financial penalties or penalties of any description prescribed for the purposes of this definition by regulations.
+Investigations Committee Appointed by AIA's Council under the AIA Bye-Law 9 Member A member of AIA.
 Mitigating factors Any matter which, in the opinion of the Committee, justifies reducing the suggested level of penalty.
-Practice Practice as a public accountant in the United Kingdom in accordance with the AIA Constitution and legislation in force Practising Certificate A certificate issued to a Member under the Association's Public Practice Regulations in force from time to time Sanctions order The order made by the Investigations Committee (by a consent order) or a Disciplinary Committee as allowed by the Starting point An indication of where a Committee will start when it considers its decision on a penalty.
+Practice Practice as a public accountant in the United Kingdom in accordance with the AIA Constitution and legislation in force at the time.
+Practising Certificate A certificate issued to a Member under the Association's Public Practice Regulations in force from time to time authorising the Member to engage in Public Practice in accordance with the Bye-Laws.
+Sanctions order The order made by the Investigations Committee (by a consent order) or a Disciplinary Committee as allowed by the AIA Constitution.
+Starting point An indication of where a Committee will start when it considers its decision on a penalty.